 - Patch Adams – The movie was a life story of a suicidal person who voluntarily committed himself in a mental institution to find help.
 His stay and experience prompted him to go to medical school and become a doctor to change the relationship between the doctor and the patient to effective treatments and cure.
 The film had psychological bearings in it when Patch Adams lost the love of his life, and he also lost hope in his dreams and ambition.
 Nonetheless, the many lives he cared for helped him in this toughest time.

 - The Bird Cage – A hilarious yet inspiring movie between a gay couple and their son who understands their present situation.
 As their son is planning to get married and will be introducing his fiancée and parents to them, the crisis emerged as the girl’s parents are strict and upholds morality issue to the core.
+The movie supports Evan Kimble, LMHC‘s statement; “In order to figure out what they value, many teens actively reject their parents and their parent’s values.”
 This film speaks about acceptance in any family structure and how parents should provide love and care to their child.

 Dementia and Suicide